 If furnace will share common duct system with a separate cooling unit, install furnace parallel to or upstream of cooling unit.
 This avoids condensation in heating element.
-Do not install cooling wil in return-air ductwork.
+Do not install cooling coil in return-air ductwork.
 With parallel flow, dampers must be installed to prevent chilled air from entering furnace.
 If dampers are not in full heat or full cool position, furnace or cooling unit must not operate.

 SECTION 10.
-SELECTING AND INSTALLING FILTER CABINETS
+SELECTING AND INSTALLING FILTERS

 Properly installed air filters keep blower motor, blower wheel and cooling coil (if installed) clean.
-Filters and filter cabinets are not supplied with this furnace.
-Filters and filter cabinets must be field supplied or obtained from the manufacturer.
-The manufacturer has bottom and side filter cabinets available.
-This furnace was designed for an external filter(s).
+Filters and filter mounting hardware are not supplied with this furnace.
+Filter system must be field supplied.
+The manufacturer has downflow filter kits available.

+This furnace was designed for external filters.
 Do not install air filters inside furnace casing.
 Obtain and install proper filter frames and correctly sized filters.
 To inspect, clean or replace air filters, follow the instructions in the User's Information Manual.